 classmates, roommates or co-workers.
 They tell stories regarding what they did or

-didn’t say — and what they wished they did or didn’t say.
+did not say — and what they wished they did or did not say.

 Workshop participation provides an opportunity for an individual to develop and practice